 I expected nothing with this commentary and was shocked really how enjoyable it was.
 I had heard of Larraz and had seen The House that Vanished, his only other movie to get major screenings in the U.S..
 I did not know what a entertainer this man is.
 Why he does not make movies now is our loss.

-This movie has everything a red blooded horror fan could ask for: Lesbian vampires, gratuitous nudity, excellent gore (especially for it's time) and a intriguing plot to boot!
+This movie has everything a red blooded horror fan could ask for: Lesbian vampires, gratuitous nudity, excellent gore (especially for its time) and a intriguing plot to boot!
 I've watched this about 5 times to prepare this review and enjoyed every viewing

 Every time I see a classic of this genre it really makes me appreciate how lucky I was to grow up during a time when movies did not have to have a HUGE Hollywood budget to get shown, and every weekend you could go to the local Drive-In and watch a triple feature for a few bucks.

 This is going to be a favorite of mine for many years to come.
 I do hope this review inspires you to purchase this gem.
 You will not regret it!
-Now for you real fans of gratuitous nudity I have a gift for you.
-ENJOY!